 My Job Isn’t Providing Guidance on my Work-Related Injury.
 What Steps Should I Take?Is Pain and Suffering Included in Workers’ Compensation?Will My Employer Find Out if I Hire a Lawyer?How Long Does a Workers’ Compensation (WC) Case Typically Last?What Is the Maximum TTD in Georgia?Can You Go on Vacation While on Workers’ Compensation?TTD Benefits and Returning to Work

-As the phrase implies, TTD means you are totally disabled, at least temporarily.
+As the phrase implies, TTD means you are disabled, at least temporarily.
 You cannot work and receive TTD benefits through workers’ compensation insurance at the same time.
 This restriction includes not only the job where you were injured, but any other job you may work, as well.
-Continuing to work while receiving TTD benefits violates the rules of workers’ compensation and might be considered fraud.
+Continuing to work while receiving TTD benefits violates the workers’ compensation rules and could be considered fraud.

 There is one situation when you might be physically able to work but still continue to draw TTD benefits.
-This situation occurs when your doctor approves you for limited tasks at work, known as light-duty work, but your job does not have any light duty work available.
-In this scenario, you can continue to draw TTD benefits until the situation changes.
+This situation occurs when your doctor approves you for limited tasks at work, known as light-duty work, but your job does not have any light-duty work available.
+You can continue to draw TTD benefits in this scenario until the situation changes.

-If light-duty work becomes available, you will need to return to work and begin drawing partial disability benefits plus the wage you earn.
+If light-duty work becomes available, you must return to work and begin drawing partial disability benefits plus the salary you earn.
 Alternatively, you will receive TTD benefits until you are cleared to return to your job, or you exhaust the available benefits.

 Georgia Workers’ Compensation Provides Benefits for Most Injured Workers

-Under the state’s workers’ compensation law, O.C.G.A. § 34-9-1, most workers in the state qualify for benefits if they suffer injuries at work.
+Under the state’s workers’ compensation law, OCGA § 34-9-1 , most workers qualify for benefits if they suffer work-related injuries.
 This law applies to all employers with three or more workers on their payroll.
 The benefits included for injured or sick workers include:

 - Medical care costs